aejsmith/kboot/README.md

  * [Custom boot protocol](documentation/kboot-protocol.md) targeting hobby OS projects

+KBoot also supports use as a second-stage boot loader on additional platforms, where its purpose is only to be able to load a kernel which uses the KBoot boot protocol.
+The platforms which support this are:

+ * QEMU ARM64 virt machine
+ * Raspberry Pi 3 & 4 (ARM64)

 Current limitations:

  * No FAT boot sector - cannot boot directly from a FAT filesystem on legacy